 - A large fireplace and second-story balcony for student gathering.

 - A large variety of meeting rooms and study spaces, ranging from individual study pods to group study spaces — all fully equipped with reliable WiFi/cellular service, HD screens, white boards and modern collaboration technology.

-- Multipurpose room with balcony, retractable theater seating for 300.
+- Multipurpose room with balcony.

 - New IT Lounge with mixed tables/furniture and state-of-the-art technology in printers, scanners, etc.

 - Multipurpose entertainment zone with stage, open theater stairs with built-in seating and jumbo HD screen.

 - Expanded gaming lounge with table games as well as enhanced kick-back space for e-gamers and TV watchers.